How to Report Back

 Case #2: The perfect amount of documentation

-Let's say that you found exactly what you were looking for: 2-3 articles that answer all six questions above.
-We do not need six sentences, but rather just the most interesting points.
-You can still write a single sentence, but feel free to write up to three sentences, but keep them short.
-No extended clauses.
-Here are some summary examples:
+Let's say that you found exactly what you were looking for: 1-3 articles that answer several of the questions above.
+We do not need five sentences, but rather just the most interesting points.